He that wasteth his father, and chaseth away his mother, is a son that causeth shame, and bringeth reproach.

 Child!
 The great God will make you pay for the pain and shame your folly has cost your parents.
 Your ungrateful treatment of them will come down on your own pate.
 Get ready for it.
 Your return of evil for their kindness and love has the God of parents sending His hungry ravens and young eagles in your direction (Pr 20:20; 30:17).
 They see you now!

 This proverb is only an observation, unless you find its hidden lesson.
 Proverbs are dark sayings, not sound bites (Pr 1:6).
-If we weigh the pain this wicked child caused his parents, we should see the fire of divine justice burning against him.
-If God’s words, “Be sure your sin will find you out,” are true in general, they are certainly true in this case!
+If you weigh the pain this wicked child caused his parents, you should see the fire of divine justice burning against him.
+If God’s words, “Be sure your sin will find you out,” are true in general, they are certainly true in this case.

 A son wastes his father by spending his money in riotous living (Pr 28:7,24; 29:3; Luke 15:13).
 He also wastes his spirit, burdens his heart, harms his health, and sends him to the grave with sorrow (Gen 44:29).
 This grief is a calamity to a father (Pr 17:21,25; 19:13).
 What should have been for his glory and success becomes the source of his latter pain.

 He chases away his mother by ignoring her warnings, fighting in her home, chasing whores, living a life she cannot abide, and alienating her affection (Pr 10:1; 17:25).
 In the end, when he has spent all, or whether he has much, he denies her desires and needs.
 How can a mother’s tenderness be repaid by such cold and crushing cruelty?

 Such a son brings shame and reproach on his father, his mother, his siblings, the family name, and upon himself.
 But he is so in love with himself that he does not care.
 He tramples all under foot without regard for the feelings of his own flesh and blood or the opinions of God and men.
 These rebels deserve all that God shall bring upon them.